 With our time in Cleveland drawing to a close, we’ve reached the point where all of us are adding to what seems to be the never ending list of “must-dos.”
 Most of them include last meals at restaurants.
 With the baby a bit older, it’s become much more fun for all six of us to go out for a meal together.
 One of our favorite’s is Michael Symon’s B Spot.
 I dare you to find anyone on the face of the planet that loves the CLE more than that guy!

 I’ll be honest, I’ve never ordered this burger before as I usually avoid all things coleslaw.
 But now that I’ve made it at home, I think I’ve found my new burger to welcome this year’s grilling season!
-A 3/4 pound beef burger is covered with a slice of Swiss cheese, pastrami and a large heap of jalapeno slaw and it’s all sandwiched between a Hawaiian hamburger bun.
+This Copycat Fat Doug Burger is a 3/4 pound beef burger is covered with a slice of Swiss cheese, pastrami and a large heap of jalapeno slaw and it’s all sandwiched between a Hawaiian hamburger bun.
 The sweetness from the bun is such a great contrast to the bite from the slaw.
 And beef on beef?
 Pretty much genius.
 There’s a reason why that Michael Symon guy is an Iron Chef.

 Speaking of beef, May is Ohio Beef Month.
 Ohioans spend $4.1 billion each year on beef, which is a healthy, high-quality protein choice.
 A 3-ounce serving of beef provides more than 10 essential nutrients and half the daily recommended value of protein for less than 150 calories.